 There are maybe ten different acts from the islands; the procession moves down the full length of the street and finishes up on an outdoor stage on the second floor of a hotel.
 Music is good.
 Dancing is also very good.
 Scary creatures are scary.

 Shīsā is the official mascot of the island of Okinawa, a cross between a lion and a dog.
 The belief is that these creatures help to ward off evil spirits.
 There are three Shīsā here today, each one more frightening than the last.
 The only evil looking spirits here today are the lion dogs themselves.

-I watch the well choreographed dancing and music for a while.
+I watch the well-choreographed dancing and music for a while.
 A sign says, “Best International Authentic Town,” another sign declares that the event is celebrating its tenth year.
-The only thing I don’t like about the event, is the lack of stalls selling local cuisine; some of that healthy food for long life.
-I have been interested for quite some time in trying the exotic ‘dragon fruit’ of Okinawa, but there are no dragons, there are no fruits.
+The only thing I don’t like about the event is the lack of stalls selling local cuisine; some of that healthy food for long life.
+I have been interested in for quite some time in trying the exotic ‘dragon fruit’ of Okinawa, but there are no dragons, there are no fruits.

 I stay at the festival until it ends, before heading home to dream of lion dogs wrestling with giant Pokémon, set to the music of Polka Dots and Moonbeams.

 Read the next part of my Journey in Japan, where I take a bicycle and try to explore a previously unknown part of the city, stumble upon parks, bells, and a rather oddly named bridge by clicking here.

 Or alternatively, click here to begin the journey from part one.